 Fonts are specific types or designs of letters and numbers used in composing words.
 They come in different typefaces and differ in terms of size and weight.
 There is a huge issue when it comes to using the best font for resume 2018.
+Only professional resume writing service knows how to use the best font and keywords to increase your chances of success.
 Every applicant is concerned to have a standout style and layout of CV that they forget the importance of choosing the proper font and the difference it brings to make a great first impression.
 This article aims to enlighten you and other job seekers the significance of font choice and ways it affects your chance as an applicant.
-Discover how the sample of a resume 2018 can help you achieve your goals!

-Choosing the Right Font: Why Is It Important?
+Choosing the Right Resume Font 2018: Why Is It Important?

 According to a study, it takes only 5-7 seconds average for a hiring manager to scan your resume and decide whether to read the rest of the document.
 This first 5-second moment is crucial, as it will determine if your resume stands a chance.
 How could the employer get interested in your document if it is not readable in the first place?